-There are so many holiday destinations around the UK that it’s easy to lose count but, owning a campervan or motorhome makes exploring them extremely simple and so much more appealing.
-Pack up and get the wheels rolling on your home away from home.
+There are so many beautiful holiday destinations across the UK that it is easy to lose count, however owning a campervan or motorhome can make exploring far simpler and much more appealing.

-Now I haven’t been able to include every single destination, but what I have done is include 10 that really showcase the UK for its jaw-dropping, and usually overlooked, beauty.
-Hopefully, they will give you some idea inspiration for your own Great British staycation.
+Now I haven’t been able to include every single destination, but what I have done is include 10 that showcase the UK for its jaw-dropping, and usually overlooked, beauty.
+Hopefully, they will give you some inspiration for your Great British staycation.

 Hidden within the county of Norfolk is a must-see attraction, no it’s not BikeMatters HQ (that’s top secret), but good guess.
 What it is though is 280 miles of pure, natural, and scenic coastal path.